 Q. How do I know if a project is going to be acceptable?

-Q. What about home schoolers and students in private school?
+Q. What about students who are home schooled and students in private school?

-The Center also recommends that students studying animals at home seek the advice of local animal shelter staffers, a veterinarian, or a wildlife expert who is knowledgeable about the particular species to be studied.
-Home schoolers working with a public school to submit a project to a local, regional, or state science fair must comply with the Massachusetts law and complete all applicable Massachusetts State Science Fair forms.
+The MSPCA also recommends that students studying animals at home seek the advice of local animal shelter staffers, a veterinarian, or a wildlife expert who is knowledgeable about the particular species to be studied.

 Q. Is it better for most students to conduct experiments with animals at home or at school?